 Your plan should consider specific risks but your planning should focus on the outcomes of disruption not its causes.
-Check Expecting the Unexpected (1.47 MB) for a checklist and useful ideas on matching key business continuity management processes to your company.

 Business Impact Analysis.
 This is a tool to used understand your most critical activities and the resources needed to carry out these activities.
 It helps to evaluate recovery priorities and assess risks that could lead to a business disruption.
 Understand your organisation by identifying: